israelpereira55/CDELS/README.md

   <h3 align="center">An algorithm based on Differential Evolution with Local Search for the CVRP.</h3>

   <p align="center">
     This is an algorithm that seeks to get the optimum solutions for the CVRP.
     <br />
-    The coded heuristics are explained on the published article [1].
+    The coded heuristics are explained in the published article [1].
 If you use this code, please cite us in your article or work! =)
     <br />
   </p>
 </p>